CopterExpress/clover/docs/en/uart.md

 ## Linux TTY

-In Linux, there is the concept of Posix Terminal Interface (read more [here](https://ru.wikipedia.org/wiki/TTY-абстракция)).
+In Linux, there is the concept of POSIX Terminal Interface (read more [here](https://en.wikipedia.org/wiki/POSIX_terminal_interface).
 It is an abstraction over the serial or virtual interface that allows several agents to work with the device simultaneously.

 An example of such abstraction in Raspbian may be `/dev/tty1` – the device for text output to the screen connected via HDMI.